agiza/stream-video-player/readme.txt

 From version 1.3.1 the player.swf and all the swf files are being removed and loaded externally from other server to comply with the requirements WordPress directory asks.

-If you want to download a full version with all files included and without dependency on any other sites but yours the version 1.3.0 still available on my site:
+If you want to download a full version with all files included and without dependency on any other sites but yours the version 1.3.3 cand do this and is available on my site:

 [http://rodrigopolo.com/about/wp-stream-video](http://rodrigopolo.com/about/wp-stream-video)